 Furthermore, you will be needing to choose two color-coordinated eyeshadows such as the darker feature color and a lighter supporting color.

 For blue eyes, the colors purple, or dark blue eyeshadow will look great in addition to the black or grey.
 What does this dark blue eyeshadow do?
 It will accentuate the blue color of your eyes since it will be darker than your eye color.
+You can try the L.A.
+Colors 18 Color Eyeshadow Palette if you want a pigmented palette.

 For hazel or green eyes, choices from dark green, deep khaki, brown, plum or purple color will suit well.

 For brown eyes, brown, coffee, and copper will give you a fantastic smokey eye effect.
+You can try the Morphe Pro 35 Color Eyeshadow Makeup Palette on this one.

 After choosing your feature eye shadow color, you will select your supporting eyeshadow color.
-Choose a light color eyeshadow that would match to your feature eyeshadow color if you prefer to use single eyeshadows than a color-coordinated duo or triple eyeshadow.
+Choose a light color eyeshadow that would match to your feature eyeshadow color if you prefer to use single eyeshadow than a color-coordinated duo or triple eyeshadow.
 For a soft and sophisticated look, the possible colors to choose from are light peach, lilac, taupe, champagne, sand or a nude color.
 You can use a whitish color eyeshadow to bring more dramatic high contrast look.

 Use powdery eyeshadows and not the creamy texture eyeshadows for a much easier way to smudge and blend.